WTGL: Technical information

-Subchannel
+Subchannels

 Analog-to-digital conversion

-WTGL shut down its analog signal, over UHF channel 45, on February 17, 2009, the original target date in which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
-The station's digital signal continued to broadcasts on its pre-transition UHF channel 46.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former UHF analog channel 45.
-On March 9, 2018, WTGL began simulcasting via WUCF-TV; the station ceased broadcasting on RF channel 46 on March 28, 2018.
+WTGL shut down its analog signal, over UHF channel 45, on February 17, 2009, the original target date on which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
+The station's digital signal continued to broadcasts on its pre-transition UHF channel 46, using virtual channel 45.
+On March 9, 2018, WTGL began sharing spectrum with WUCF-TV; the station ceased broadcasting on RF channel 46 on March 28, 2018.